 We are in for a very busy stay here in Salalah!
 Just what we do and where we go each day will vary on what species we are targetting.
 There are a number of specialities to find and there's plenty of great general birding to be had, with a species mix comprising birds from the Afrotropical, European and Oriental regions all meeting here.
-Arabian Golden-winged Grosbeak will possibly be our No.1 target and we will visit a series of wadis that have streams running through them and so have some green and lush habitat in this desert environment.
-The Jabal Al Qara escarpment has habitat comprising lightly wooded slopes and grassland where Arabian specialities such as Arabian Partridge, Arabian Wheatear and Yemen Serin can all be found.
-And one morning we will undertake a pelagic out of Mirbat, just under an hour's drive from Salalah.
-This could be very interesting as few people have undertaken a pelagic out into the Arabian Sea at this time of year.
-We should see Masked and possibly Brown Booby, Socotra Cormorant, White-cheeked Tern, Sooty Gull, and hopefully something rarer!
-There's chances of Persian Shearwater and Jouanin's Petrel, but they are much scarcer at this time of year.
-One of the highlights of our week will be our owling excursions, looking for Desert Owl, Arabian Eagle Owl and Arabian Scops Owl.
+Arabian Golden-winged Grosbeak will possibly be our No.1 target and we will visit a series of wadis running into the Jabal Al Qara escarpment that have streams running through them, creating a green and lush habitat in this desert environment.

 On one day we will leave early and head inland to the remote village of Mudday, which is not too far from the border with Yemen.
 The main prize here is a small, wintering flock of Hypocolius that can be seen in a couple of spots around the village.
 Other great birds to look for here include Sand Partridge, African Collared Dove, Blackstart, Desert and Bar-tailed Larks, Hooded Wheatear and Nile Valley Sunbird.
 Nearby, there is a remote wadi where large flocks of Chestnut-bellied Sandgrouse come to drink, and usually there are some Crowned Sandgrouse visiting as well.
 This is a great site and there's a high chance of getting a few other different species or even a rarity.
 On one of the four tours we have done in the past year, a Jacobin Cuckoo appeared.